-The weighted-average discount rate as of May 2, 2020, was 4.9%.
+The weighted-average discount rate as of May 1, 2021, and May 2, 2020 was 4.8% and 4.9%, respectively.
 The discount rate is not readily determinable in the lease; therefore, the Company estimated the incremental borrowing rate, at the commencement date of each lease, which is the rate of interest it would have to borrow on a collateralized basis over a similar term with similar payments.